Fun: It’s NOT the F-Word for Preppers

 Because no matter what is happening, I want my kids to have a sense of joy.
 Survival is just as much about the strength of your state of mind as it is about your physical being.

 Despite the horrible news in the world, I take some time each day to do something fun with my family.
 Sometimes we watch a free movie on Amazon Prime.
 Sometimes we play board games.
 (I smoke my kids at Scrabble – booyah!)
 Sometimes we read aloud.
 We hike, we go to museums, we go out to dinner, and we go on all-day-long road trips.
 We watch the antics of our fluffy baby chicks and we stick our feet in the creek.
 We go swimming, we enjoy meeting up with friends, and sometimes we just find animals in the clouds floating by overhead while we lay in the grass.
+We go on vacations and see cool places because I refuse to live in fear and limit my life.

 Does this mean that I need to give up my “prepper card”?
 Does it mean that my commitment to preparedness is any less diligent than those who grimly ignore all things related to popular culture?